Job title:

 His most recent short film, A Ladder (2025), is a collaboration with musician Hara Alonso, commissioned by Canal180, Culturgest, and Gnration, Portugal.
 Following its television broadcast debut in March 2025, the film had its cinema premiere in May 2025 as part of a David Lynch in memoriam retrospective in Freiburg, Germany, where it was screened alongside Lynch's seminal work Eraserhead.

-Outside of his own filmmaking, Barley has worked as a cinematographer and multimedia artist on various projects, including Tadhg O'Sullivan's To the Moon (2020) and Saeed Taji Farouky's upcoming feature film, Standing At The Ruins.
-He served as a production consultant on Silent Friend (2025) by Academy Award nominee Ildikó Enyedi (On Body and Soul, Golden Bear winner, 2017) starring Léa Seydoux and Tony Leung Chiu-wai.
+Barley has worked as a cinematographer, multimedia artist, and in post-production on projects including Tadhg O'Sullivan's To the Moon (2020) and Saeed Taji Farouky's Standing At The Ruins (Final Cut in Venice, 82nd Venice International Film Festival).
+He served as a production consultant on Silent Friend by Academy Award nominee Ildikó Enyedi (FIPRESCI Prize, 82nd Venice International Film Festival), and as colourist and visual artist for Kier-La Janisse's The Occupant of the Room, which premiered at Sitges Film Festival 2025.

 Danish film critic and former director of the European Documentary Network, Tue Steen Müller has described him as the "Anselm Kiefer of cinema."